-Nest Notes has an awesome alternative to the traditional baby book in their “My First Year” posters.
-With 8 different designs to choose from, these sweet little posters are the perfect spot to write down over 40 different memories and milestones from your baby’s first year.
+This is an awesome alternative to the traditional baby book; these sweet little posters are the perfect spot to write down different memories and milestones from your baby’s first year.
 Once it’s all filled out, you can frame it and hang it up as you pat yourself on the back for remembering to record everything in one place.

 6. The Book of You Books

 Once your kiddo is a little older, give them some of the responsibility of writing down their own freakin’ memories.
 Just kidding.
-But actually, these adorable books, also from Nest Notes, get your kid in on the action of remembering the things that are important to them and drawing pictures, writing words, and using stickers to record them.
-You can even customize the front cover with their photo and name, and keep the special book in its own carrying case to protect it.
+But actually, these adorable books, from Colour Chronicles on Etsy, get your kid in on the action of remembering the things that are important to them and drawing pictures, writing words, and using stickers to record them.
+The colors are timeless so your child doesn't feel like they are filling out a 'baby book' when they are ten.

 7. Onesie Memory Quilt

 If you’re like me, you probably have some of your baby’s first outfits tucked away in a special container somewhere because you just can’t let them go.
 If you’re also like me, the “special container” is an empty diaper box and “somewhere” is the deepest corner of a dark storage room in the basement.
 Despite the fact that Marie Kondo probably wouldn’t approve of this storage solution, the idea of getting rid of those clothes isn’t up for discussion regardless of the fact that you can’t actually see them without going on an Indiana Jones-style expedition.
 Enter the baby-outfit quilt to save baby memories.
 If you’d like to keep your baby’s first onesies and outfits, why not cut them up and turn them into a cozy quilt that you’ll actually get to look at and cuddle up with once in a while?
 If you don’t possess quilting skills (raises hand), you may have to hire this project out, but you’ll be totally glad you did.

 8. Shadow Box